Cornus nuttallii: Successional status

 It is present in all stages of both primary and secondary succession – from new colonization on glacial outwash or areas destroyed by the 1980 eruption of Mount St. Helens, to late seral and even climax communities.
 It is shade tolerant but prefers sunlight in sufficiently humid conditions.

 It is adapted to a wide variety of fire regimes, with intervals ranging from just one year on dry sites, to 500 years or more in moist, riparian zones.
 The tree can survive low severity wildfires which are not hot enough to kill buds protected by bark.
 After being severely burned, Cornus nuttali typically resprouts from the root crown – however, the resulting shoots are so palatable to mule deer that they are at risk of being killed by over-browsing.

 Uses

 Some Plateau Indian tribes such as the Nlaka'pamux used the bark as a brown dye.
 Those groups also used the bark for medicinal purposes as a blood purifier, lung strengthener, stomach treatment, laxative, and emetic.

-The berries are edible by humans, though not very palatable.

 It is mostly prized as a cultivated ornamental.

-Culture
+In culture

 It has been the provincial flower of British Columbia since 1956.
 It was once protected by law in the province (in an act which also protected Rhododendron macrophyllum and Trillium ovatum), but this was repealed in 2002.